nbalcarc/genom1/README.md

-# genome-tree
+# Genome Tree
 Given a list of genomes, will generate a phylogenic tree.
+Documentation coming soon...